AndreyKaiu/Anki_Crossword-for-EclipseCrossword/README.md

 I don't get notified of your reviews, and properly troubleshooting an issue through them is nearly impossible.
 Instead, please either use the [issue tracker (preferred),](https://github.com/AndreyKaiu/Anki_Crossword-for-EclipseCrossword/issues) add-on [support forums](https://forums.ankiweb.net/t/add-ons-simple-image-occlusion-official-support/60307), or just message me at [andreykaiu@gmail.com.](mailto:andreykaiu@gmail.com) Constructive feedback and suggestions are always welcome!

 **VERSIONS**
+- 1.1, date: 2025-07-04.
+Bugs fixed.
+The entry type now has a name with the new version "Crossword (v1.1)".
+Two buttons have been created: set hints and do not set.
+At the same time, comments are created for viewing the crossword form (easier and faster to distinguish this way), a list of words "Word =" is created.
+If someone used hints, then at the end it will be said about it, well, and the fireworks at the end will not be shown to him.
+If when typing a word some letter is already known and you did not type it, then the background of the input line will be set to pink to warn you about it.
 - 1.0, date: 2025-07-01.
 First release

 **SPECIAL THANKS**